-The EU is a key partner of the Democratic Republic of São Tomé e Príncipe.
+The EU is a key partner of the Democratic Republic of São Tomé and Príncipe.
 Relations are based on regular political dialogue under the Cotonou Agreement.

-The EU delegation in Gabon monitors the country's situation since there is no EU delegation in São Tomé e Príncipe.
-The local EU presidency is held by Portugal (as it was before the Lisbon treaty).
+The EU delegation in Gabon monitors the country's situation since there is no EU delegation in São Tomé and Príncipe.
+The local EU presidency is held by Portugal (as it was before the Lisbon Treaty).

 The country also benefits from a contribution from the PALOP/Timor Leste regional cooperation programme.

 São Tomé and Príncipe has a Fisheries Agreement with the EU since 1984 and a Fisheries Partnership Agreement since 2006.